Witnesses for Fixpoint Games on Lattices: Games

 Then, $a\not\ll a$, since $a\sqsubseteq\bigsqcup \mathbb{N}_0$, however, there is no $n\in \mathbb{N}_0$ such that $a\sqsubseteq n$.
 And therefore, $\lt{B}$ is not continuous, since $a$ does not arise as the join of elements that are way-below it.
 However, $\lt{B}$ is co-continuous.
 We consider the monotone and continuous function $\be:\lt{B}\rightarrow\lt{B}$, where $\be: 0\mapsto 0$, and $x\mapsto \omega+1$ otherwise.
 Since $a\not \ll\mu \be= 0$, $a$ meets the winning condition of player $\forall$ in the primal way-below game.
 However, if $\exists$ plays $a\ll a$, $\forall$ must answer with $b'$ such that $b'\ll a$.
 The only element in $\lt{B}$ for which this holds is zero, however $0\not\in \jb{B}$.
 Therefore, player $\forall$ has no valid move and player $\exists$ wins although he should not.

-This example illustrates that the precondition of $\lt{B}$ being a continuous lattice has is important in order to guarantee that the winning condition holds.
-However, if co-continuity holds, the game introduced in Section~\ref{sec:dual-game} will provide a winning condition. \todo{co-continuity not needed below? the most that is needed is for finitary strategy, and that is inverse image is co-compact} \end{example} \end{toappendix}
+This example illustrates that the precondition of $\lt{B}$ being a continuous lattice is important in order to guarantee that the winning condition holds.
+However, if co-continuity holds, the game introduced in Section~\ref{sec:dual-game} will provide a winning condition. \end{example} \end{toappendix}